 Optimising your website’s design can seem like your own personal Everest.
-There are so many things that go in to successful web design that it can be difficult to find a place to begin.
+There are so many things that go in to successful web design - as well as so many website design trends to avoid - that it can be difficult to find a place to begin.
 We’re here to give you the web design process you need, with tried-and-true methods that our own fantastic design team use when starting a new project.

 Take the temperature